Texas Eastern Transmission Pipeline: Incidents

 On April 29, 2016, a 30-inch Texas Eastern/Spectra Energy pipeline exploded, injuring one man, destroying his home, and damaging several others.
 The incident was in Salem Township, Pennsylvania.
 The explosion was caused by corrosion so aggressive that it is challenging industry models for how quickly a small anomaly can grow.

-On November 2, 2003, a Texas Eastern Transmission Pipeline natural gas pipeline exploded in Bath County, Kentucky, about 1.5 km south of a Duke Energy pumping station.
-A fire burned for about an hour before firefighters extinguished it.
-No one was injured and no property damage was reported.

 On March 23, 1994, during the Edison, New Jersey, natural gas explosion, a 36 inch diameter section of pipeline exploded, destroying numerous apartments nearby.

 On February 21, 1986, near Lancaster, Kentucky, a 30-inch diameter Texas Eastern Transmission Pipeline gas pipeline ruptured due to corrosion.
 Three people had serious burns, and five others had lesser injuries.
 External corrosion made worse by difficulties of cathodic protection in rocky soil was the cause.
 The pipe was manufactured in 1957.

 On February 10, 1973, during a cleaning operation, a gas tank exploded in Bloomfield, Staten Island, killing 40 workers.